 What Resources Should I Review?

-If you haven’t already done so, this is a great time to review the Practice CPLP Exam (pCPLP).
+If you haven’t already done so, this is a great time to review the Practice CPLP Exam.
 And you don’t need to shoulder all the preparation by yourself!
 Consider any or all of the following resources as your “partners” in preparation:

 How Do I Schedule The Date For My Exam?

 First, review your Study Plan so that you can plan correctly for your exam.
-Visit the CPLP Certification Handbook for more information about the knowledge exam and skills application exam.
+Review your CPLP Certification Handbook for more information about the knowledge exam and skills application exam.
 A few key details include:

 Where Do I Take The Exam?

 ATD’s testing partner has locations across the U.S. and Canada, and in several countries internationally.
-See the CPLP Testing Locations for details.
+See this page for a list of testing centers.